 - Refuse care and receive information on possible consequences of this refusal.

 - Consent or refuse to participate in treatment that is considered experimental (investigational study or clinical trial) in nature, and to have a description of potential discomforts and risks fully explained prior to consent.
-Refusal to participate in investigational study or clinical trial does not compromise patient’s right to access the Hospital’s services.
+Refusal to participate in investigational study or clinical trial does not compromise patient’s right to access the EMH’s services.

 - Information about the outcome of care, including unanticipated outcomes.